cap-blurr/Solidity_Learnings_portfolio/Week 1/Day-1/Simple Token Contract/README.md

 ## Security Considerations

-- This is a learning project and has not been audited for production use, so please don't be dumb and deploy this to a mainnet
+- This is a learning project and has not been audited for production use, so please don't be dumb and deploy this to a mainnet.
 - It lacks advanced features like minting, burning, or pausing.
 - Always exercise caution when approving addresses to spend tokens on your behalf.